OpenSLO/OpenSLO/README.md

    values to find bad values.
 If `Good` is defined then `Bad` should not be set.

   - *Total* represents the query used for gathering data from metric sources that is used as the denominator.
 Received data is used to compare objectives (threshold) values to find total number of metrics.

-###### Notes (Ratio metrics)
+##### Ratio Metric

-If a service level indicator has `ratioMetrics` defined, the following maths can be used to calculate the value of the SLI.
+If a service level indicator has `ratioMetric` defined, the following maths can be used to calculate the value of the SLI.
 Below we describe the advised formulas for calculating the indicator value.